-A: The vote of a majority of all the votes cast at a meeting at which a quorum is present is necessary for the election of the Class II Trustees.
+A: The vote of a majority of all the votes cast at a meeting at which a quorum is present is necessary for the election of the Class III Trustees.
 A majority of the votes cast means that the number of shares voted "for" a Trustee's election exceeds the number of shares "withheld" from that Trustee.
 A nominee currently serving as a Trustee not receiving a majority of the votes cast will tender his or her resignation, promptly following certification of the shareholder vote, for consideration by the Nominating & Corporate Governance Committee.
-For the purposes of the election of trustees, broker non-votes will not be counted as votes cast and will have no effect on the result of the vote, although they will be considered present for the purpose of determining the presence of a quorum.
+For the purposes of the election of trustees, abstentions and broker non-votes will not be counted as votes cast and will have no effect on the result of the vote.

 The affirmative vote of a majority of all of the votes cast at a meeting at which a quorum is present is required for approval of the advisory vote on named executive officer compensation.
-For purposes of the vote on the approval of the named executive officer compensation, abstentions and broker non-votes will not be counted as votes cast and will have no effect on the result of the vote, although they will be considered present for the purpose of determining the presence of a quorum,
+For purposes of the vote on the approval of the named executive officer compensation, abstentions and broker non-votes will not be counted as votes cast and will have no effect on the result of the vote.

-The affirmative vote of a majority of all of the votes cast at a meeting at which a quorum is present is required for approval of the ratification of the selection of KPMG LLP, as the Trust's independent registered public accounting firm for the fiscal year ending December 31, 2015.
-Abstentions will not be counted towards the vote total for this proposal.
-The ratification of the appointment of KPMG LLP, as the Trust's independent registered public accounting firm for the fiscal year ending December 31, 2015 is a discretionary matter on which brokers may vote without instructions from their clients.
+The affirmative vote of a majority of all of the votes cast at a meeting at which a quorum is present is required for approval of the ratification of the selection of KPMG LLP, as the Trust's independent registered public accounting firm for the fiscal year ending December 31, 2016.
+For purposes of this proposal, abstentions and broker non-votes will not be counted as votes cast and will have no effect on the result of the vote.
+The ratification of the appointment of KPMG LLP, as the Trust's independent registered public accounting firm for the fiscal year ending December 31, 2016 is a discretionary matter on which brokers may vote without instructions from their clients.